 2. The Santa Clause 2

-They probably could have gone without making this movie, but they did, so of course, I watch it.
-In this one Santa (played by Allen again) must find a wife (Mrs Claus) otherwise he is no longer able to be Santa!
-It’s pretty terrible but I love Tim Allen as Santa.
-And it’s nowhere near as bad as the 3rd movie which you will NOT find on this list!
+They probably could have gone without making this movie, but they did, so of course, I watch it every year.
+In this one, Santa (played by Allen again) must find a wife (Mrs Claus); otherwise, he can no longer be Santa!
+It’s pretty terrible, but I love Tim Allen as Santa.
+And it’s nowhere near as bad as the 3rd movie, which you will NOT find on this list!

 3. A Christmas Carol – 2009